-Diego is a spokesperson for Fresh Voices, a BC-based, youth-driven organization of immigrants and refugees that helps make BC a better place for newcomer families, by helping to improve policies and practices that affect racialized immigrant and refugee youths’ sense of belonging in British Columbia, and Canada as a whole.
+Diego is one of the spokespersons and member of Fresh Voices, a BC-based, youth-driven organization of immigrants and refugees that helps make BC a better place for newcomer families, by helping to improve policies and practices that affect racialized immigrant and refugee youths’ sense of belonging in British Columbia, and Canada as a whole.
 He was most recently Programs Coordinator for Kiwassa Neighbourhood House, where he managed services for marginalized youth, Indigenous youth, and young mothers.

 Diego has also worked as an organizer, and advocate with the Federation of BC Youth In Care Networks, the BC Poverty Reduction Coalition, and Immigrant Services Society of BC.
 He has served as a policy advisor to government in different capacities, including as a member of the cultural communities’ advisory committee of the City of Vancouver, and the Anti-Racism Advisory Council of the Vancouver School Board.
 In 2014, Diego received the National Terry Fox humanitarian award for his commitment to social justice, and in 2016 was named one of BC’s Top 10 under 20 by the Globe and Mail.